Getting Better RV Wi-Fi Internet

 RV Campground & Marina Wi-Fi Internet

-Although you would think that a campground or marina that advertises “Free Wi-Fi!” as prominently as it does 50amp power hook-ups would have worthwhile service, you may not find that is always true for the reasons explained above.
+Although you would think that a campground or marina that advertises “Free Wi-Fi!” as prominently as it does 50-amp power hook-ups would have worthwhile service, you may not find that to be always true for the reasons explained above.

-Some locations have outsourced the chore of providing Wi-Fi to a commercial provider, like Tengo Internet, onSpot, or GoZone, who manage the bandwidth and network.
-Sometimes, they charge extra for service, cap how much data you can use, or limit how many devices you can connect.
+Some locations have outsourced the task of providing Wi-Fi to a commercial provider, such as Tengo Internet, onSpot, or GoZone, who manage the bandwidth and network.
+These usually require payment to use, but they may offer different tiers of service, which can be handy in some cases.

 For campgrounds that run their own Wi-Fi internet systems for their RV and boat patrons, there is no way to know how well it will work.
 This is where travel planning and research come in - reviews from other users are a good way to gauge whether a particular campground has a decent Wi-Fi experience.

 You'll also want to be aware that Wi-Fi may not be evenly distributed across the campground or marina.
-Which site or berth your RV or boat is located at can be the difference between unusable and usable Wi-Fi Internet.
-If you're in a more isolated spot, then the Wi-Fi-extending gear discussed below may be useful to improve the connection.
+The site or berth where your RV or boat is located can be the difference between unusable and usable Wi-Fi Internet.
+If you're in a more isolated location, the Wi-Fi-extending gear discussed below may be useful for improving the connection.

 Finding & Using Free Public Hotspots

-Many businesses and other public areas besides campgrounds and marinas provide free Wi-Fi access to their customers.
+Many businesses and public areas, besides campgrounds and marinas, provide free Wi-Fi access to their customers.
 In fact, Wi-Fi has become a ubiquitous offering at most businesses.

 These Wi-Fi hotspots can offer great internet if you have the flexibility and/or desire to step out of your RV with your laptop.
-Some folks rely on this method as their primary internet, seeking out cafes and libraries throughout their travels.
+Some people rely on this method as their primary internet connection, seeking out cafes and libraries throughout their travels.

 And, if you can get your RV or boat within range of one of these public Wi-Fi hotspots, then you might be able to tap into them from the comfort of your RV or boat.